PocketMidi/KB1-config/README.md

 ### Connecting to Your KB1 Device

+**Browser Connection:**
+1. Ensure Bluetooth is enabled on your KB1 hardware (see above)
-1. Click the **CONNECTED / DISCONNECTED** status in the top-right navigation bar
+2. Click the **CONNECTED / DISCONNECTED** status in the top-right navigation bar
-2. Select your KB1 device from the browser's Bluetooth pairing dialog
+3. Select your KB1 device from the browser's Bluetooth pairing dialog
-3. Once connected, the status will turn blue and display "CONNECTED"
+4. Once connected, the status will turn blue and display "CONNECTED"
-4. Click **Load from Device** to fetch current settings from your hardware
+5. Click **Load from Device** to fetch current settings from your hardware

 **First Time Users**: A helpful overlay will explain the connection process on your first visit.